 Fried Chicken: There’s plenty of great fried chicken to be had in and around Atlanta, from platters served at southern and soul food restaurants that have been in business for decades, to original takes by relative newcomers on ATL’s fried chicken scene.

 Patios: Atlanta’s lengthy warm season sees the city enjoying outdoor living and al fresco dining nearly ten months out of the year.
 That also means Atlanta is full of great patios like these.
-Consider these rooftop patios with serious views or these patios offering outdoor fireplaces and fire pits, too.
+Consider these rooftop patios with serious views, a covered patio for when Atlanta’s weather is less than pleasant, or these patios offering outdoor fireplaces and fire pits.

 Wine Shops: Many people have turned to their local wine shop for guidance on bottles to purchase for meals at home or to pair with takeout from restaurants for picnics in the park.
 Here are a few Atlanta shops and markets to check out offering outstanding wine selections on the shelves, ranging from natural and biodynamic to Old World reds and whites.